 Moon Bar & Vertigo @ The Banyan Tree

-The Moon Bar & Vertigo Restaurant are located on the 61st-floor rooftop of the Banyan Tree Hotel on South Sathorn Road near Silom.
+The Moon Bar & Vertigo Restaurant is located on the 61st-floor rooftop of the Banyan Tree Hotel on South Sathorn Road near Silom.
 There are stunning 360-degree views of the surrounding Bangkok cityscape making it a great place to watch the sunset.
-The best time to arrive is 30 minutes before sunset so you can take in daylight, sunset and the glittering nighttime panorama of the city.
+The best time to arrive is 30 minutes before sunset so you can take in daylight, sunset, and the glittering nighttime panorama of the city.
 The rooftop houses both the Moon Bar where you can sip a beer or cocktail served with a small tapas dish and the Vertigo Restaurant where you can dine under the stars.

 Arrive early if you want a table at the bar as it is usually crowded by sunset with only standing room at the bar or make a reservation if you want a table at the restaurant.
 You must request a table at the edge if you want to dine at a table with an unobstructed view.
-Neither the bar or restaurant are cheap.
+Neither the bar nor the restaurant is cheap.
 At the Moon Bar a small beer will cost you 400 baht, and a cocktail 600 baht.
 A meal for 2 with drinks at Vertigo will cost from 6000-12000 baht.
 Tax & service (17%) are added to the bill.
 There is a dress code so be sure to dress smartly.
 The crowd is mostly tourists.
-Service is efficient, friendly and polite and photography is permitted.
+Service is efficient, friendly, and polite and photography is permitted.

-Make a reservation at Vertigo: https://www.banyantree.com/en/thailand/bangkok/dining/vertigo
+Make a reservation at Vertigo:?https://www.banyantree.com/en/thailand/bangkok/dining/vertigo

 Location: Banyan Tree Hotel, South Sathorn Road.
 Bangkok.